 Here at Walden, our Pride is in our ability to connect; from one heart to another heart.
 This means that when we work with clients and each other, our priority is to treat one another as equals, as allies and respected members of the greater Walden community.

 We understand that due to a lack of understanding and/or education, many people may feel ill-equipped to interact effectively with the LGBTQ+ community.
 We want to help put your mind at ease and improve the experience of those identifying within the LGBTQ+ population.
-To do this, we think it is important to reiterate the power of gender inclusive pronouns.
+To do this, we think it is important to reiterate the power of pronouns.

-So, why do gender inclusive pronouns matter?
+Why do pronouns matter?

 If you or someone you love are looking for a welcoming place to heal from an eating disorder, we would love to hear from you.
 Our care team looks forward to learning a bit more about you and your unique journey.